-It’s either spring or fall in your part of the world, a perfect time to get out there, stretch your legs and your imaginations again.
+It’s either spring or fall in your part of the world, a perfect time to get out there, stretch your legs and your imagination again.
 Yes, there are changes in the way we can travel now but with some simple tips it is definitely a go.

 Local can refer to your state or province or whatever geographical region is within driving distance.
 Maybe places close to you are not on your list, but they can be a gateway to more travel later on.
 Look for local tours and trips where there are only a few people going.